bludit/documentation-english/pages/developers/predefined-variables/index.md

 The array is ordered by `date` or by `position`, you can change this behavior in the settings of your system.

-Take a look at the code snippets to know who to work with this variable.
+Take a look at the code snippets to know how to work with this variable.
 - https://docs.bludit.com/en/dev-snippets/content-pages

 <h2 id="page">$page</h2>